Symbiota2/Symbiota2/README.md

 `npm run typeorm migration:generate -n MyMigration`.

 A key requirement of Symbiota2 is backward-compatibility with Symbiota v1 databases.
 For this reason, care should be taken that any migrations do not result in data loss.
-However, we still recommend that all users back up their data prior to upgrading to Symbiota2 as it's always possible that data loss could occur.
+However, all users need to back up their data prior to upgrading to Symbiota2 as it's always possible that data loss could occur.

 ## Generate a plugin